neillturner/terraform-github-actions/README.md

 terraform aws github action workflow example with tests

 Contains an example workflow for terraform and github actions incorporating:
-- tfsec for security scanning before running terraform
+- terrascan for security scanning before running terraform
 - inspec for testing after running terraform

 This provides a simple terraform workflow that includes tests.